aiverify-foundation/moonshot/docs/tutorial/web-ui/benchmark.md

 ![View test](./res/run_bm_9.png)

-After the benchmark test has finished, you can access the results by clicking on 'View Report'.
+After the benchmark test has finished, you can access the results by clicking on "View Report".

 ![View report](./res/run_bm_10.png)